kyma-project/kyma/docs/operation-guides/01-install-kyma.md

   kyma deploy --component {COMPONENT_NAME@NAMESPACE}
   ```

-  If no Namespace is provided, then the default Namespace is used.
-For example, to install the `testing` component in the default Namespace and the `application-connector` component in the `kyma-integration` Namespace, run:
+  If no Namespace is provided, the `default` Namespace is used.
+For example, to install the `testing` component in the `default` Namespace and the `application-connector` component in the `kyma-integration` Namespace, run:

   ```
   kyma deploy --component testing --component application-connector@kyma-integration